efarrer/adhoccasts/README.md

 Ad-hoc Casts
 ============

-A simple application for creating ad-hoc podcasts from directories of mp3s.
+A simple application for creating ad-hoc podcasts from directories of media.

 ------------------
 About Ad-hoc Casts

-Ad-hoc Casts is an easy way to generate ad-hoc podcasts from directories of mp3s.
+Ad-hoc Casts is an easy way to generate ad-hoc podcasts from directories of media.
-I often find talks on the internet that provide an mp3.
-I want to listen to them on my phone but listening to individual mp3's from the internet is much more cumbersome than listening to a podcast.
+I often find talks on the internet that provide media.
+I want to listen to them on my phone but listening to individual media files from the internet is much more cumbersome than listening to a podcast.
 For example my podcast app can play the audio at a higher speed, automatically delete audio when it's been played, download the file when I'm not on a cellular connection, queue up multiple files to play etc. With Ad-hoc Casts.
-I can quickly download one or more mp3's to my laptop and turn them into a podcast that can be subscribed to on my phone.
+I can quickly download one or more media files to my raspberry pi and turn them into a podcast that can be subscribed to on my phone.

 -----
 Usage